 Discovering a planet outside our solar system is difficult.
 Spotting a moon orbiting one of those distant planets?
 Well, that’s even harder.
 It is so tough, in fact, that no one has ever accomplished it.

-But in a recent paper in the journal Science Advances, Columbia astronomers David Kipping and Alex Teachey report evidence of a moon around a Jupiter-like planet called Kepler-1625b, which is orbiting a star some eight thousand light years from Earth in the constellation Cygnus.
-From data gathered by NASA’s Hubble Space Telescope, the astronomers determined that when the planet passed in front of its star in late 2017, the star’s brief dimming was followed by a second, more subtle dip in light.
+But soon that could change.
+In a recent paper in the journal Science Advances, Columbia astronomers David Kipping and Alex Teachey report evidence of a moon around a Jupiter-like planet called Kepler-1625b, which is orbiting a star some eight thousand light years from Earth in the constellation Cygnus.
+With data gathered by NASA’s Hubble Space Telescope, the astronomers determined that when the planet passed in front of its star in late 2017, the star’s brief dimming was followed by a second, more subtle dip in light.
 That is consistent, Kipping says, with “a moon trailing the planet like a dog following its owner on a leash.”

-“This moon would have fairly surprising properties,” says Kipping, whose lab’s research was the subject of the cover story in the Winter 2017 issue of Columbia Magazine.
-“If confirmed by follow-up Hubble observations, the finding could provide vital clues about the development of planetary systems and cause experts to revisit theories about how moons form.”
+“This moon would have fairly surprising properties,” says Kipping, whose lab’s research was the subject of the cover story in the Winter 2017–18 issue of Columbia Magazine.
+“If confirmed by subsequent Hubble observations, the finding could provide vital clues about the development of planetary systems and cause experts to revisit theories about how moons form.”